Universal-Basic-Compute/serenissima/backend/docs/engine.md

 Every day at 10:00 AM UTC, the job assignment system finds employment for citizens without jobs:

-1. The script identifies all citizens without jobs (Work field is empty)
+1. The script identifies all citizens without jobs (Work field is empty), including both AI and human citizens
 2. Citizens are sorted by wealth in descending order (wealthier citizens get first pick of jobs)
 3. For each citizen, the system finds an available business (not already taken by another worker)
 4. Citizens are assigned to businesses with the highest wages